새로운 프로그램을 위한 혁신적이며, 협업이 가능한 동기화된 프로그램 관리

 A standardized specific approach/template was applied to each plant.
 This approach/ template was then used for the roll-out in all the other plants.

 “We set our sights on achieving increased process stability and efficiency with the use of standardized CAQ software throughout the division,“ says Joerg Nawrocki, head of quality and certificate of conformity (CoC) logistics.
-“Using QMS has helped us to achieve this ambitious objective.”
+“Using Opcenter Quality has helped us to achieve this ambitious objective.”

-In the first phase of the roll-out, GF Automotive used the QMS Concern and Complaint Management module, the QMS Gage Management System module and the QMS Audit Management module.
+In the first phase of the roll-out, GF Automotive used the Concern and Complaint Management module, the Gage Management System module and the Audit Management module.

 These modules were chosen for the first stage of the implementation because they are not interdependent and run relatively autonomously.
 They might also be considered simple modules in terms of operation.
 This gave the users peace of mind, increasing the degree of system acceptance.